Cal Raleigh: 2024: Platinum Glove

 Raleigh broke a tooth after biting down on a sandwich on April 23, 2024.
 Despite severe pain, he hit a home run in that night's game against the Texas Rangers.
 He had oral surgery the following day, missing just one game before his return to catching.
 On June 10, Raleigh hit a walk-off grand slam off Jordan Leasure, capping off a 8–4 comeback win over the Chicago White Sox.
 Raleigh homered from both sides of the plate twice in July, on July 9 against the San Diego Padres, then two days later against the Angels.
 In the Mariners' final game of the season, Raleigh hit his 34th home run to reach 100 RBIs in a season for the first time in his career.
 It was his 93rd career home run, topping Mike Piazza for the most home runs in a catcher's first four MLB seasons.
 However, Raleigh hit 15 of his home runs as designated hitter or pinch hitter, while Piazza hit only one home run while not playing catcher in his first four seasons.

-Raleigh hit .220/.312/.436 with 34 home runs, 100 RBI, and a career-high six stolen bases and 176 strikeouts in 2024.
+Raleigh hit .220/.312/.436 with 34 home runs, 100 RBI, and stolen bases and 176 strikeouts.
 He won the Gold Glove and Platinum Glove awards in 2024, becoming the first Mariner in franchise history to receive the latter honor.
 Raleigh particularly excelled as a pitch framer, playing a key role in elevating the Mariners' rotation to one of the most dominant and consistent in baseball.
 He was a Silver Slugger finalist for the third consecutive year.

 2025: Home run records

-On March 25, 2025, Raleigh and the Mariners agreed to a six-year, $105 million contract extension, with a seventh-year vesting player option worth $20 million, accompanied by a $2 million buyout.
+On March 25, 2025, Raleigh and the Mariners agreed to a six-year, $105 million contract extension, with a seventh-year vesting player option worth $20 million, with a $2 million buyout.